Skip to content

 • Global variables in a multithreaded application: another thread or ISR changes the variable.

-This is the reason why you must declare the reset variable modified in the ISR as volatile.
+This is the reason why you should declare the reset variable modified in the ISR as volatile.
+However, Zephyr RTOS’s atomic_*() functions do not expect volatile parameters and as documented above it is sufficient to use these atomic_*() functions.

 Static scheduling with interrupts